Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 The parameters contained within the `Address` and `DeliveryAddress` nodes are **required** when the transaction is submitted to the [Antifraude](https://braspag.github.io//en/manual/antifraude){:target="_blank"} or **Velocity** analysis.
 These parameters are marked with an * in the required column of the table below.

-> **Mastercard credit card transactions with stored credentials**: Mastercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
+> **Mastercard and Hipercard credit card transactions with stored credentials**: Mastercard and Hipercard brands require the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
 The goal is to indicate if the transaction was initiated by the cardholder or by the merchant.
-In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the `Payment` node.
-Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Mastercard Transaction Initiator](https://braspag.github.io//en/manual/braspag-pagador#mastercard-transaction-initiator).
+In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard and Hipercard transactions, within the `Payment` node.
+Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Transaction Initiator Indicator](https://braspag.github.io//en/manual/braspag-pagador#mastercard-transaction-initiator).

 Here are request and response examples on how to create a credit transaction: